sbt/sbt-native-packager/src/sphinx/formats/rpm.rst

 Tasks
 -----

-The Rpm support grants the following commands:
+The Rpm plugin support grants the following commands:

   ``rpm:package-bin``
     Generates the ``.rpm`` package for this project.